 A quick and delicious fish dinner!

-This is a riff off of my popular chicken piccata recipe, using the same ingredients for my piccata sauce and simply replacing the chicken with trout fillet (or another thin fish fillet of your choice).
+This is a riff off of my popular chicken piccata and chicken piccata meatballs recipes.
+I use the same ingredients for my piccata sauce and simply replacing the chicken with trout fillet (or another thin fish fillet of your choice).
 My friend Matt Janofsky, you'll hear his name in the video below, is one behind this brilliant idea!